Shopify Vs. BigCommerce: Which eCommerce giant suits you the most?

 Shopify

-• Basic ($29/month): Unlimited products, 2.9% + 30¢ transaction fees (unless using Shopify Payments), up to 77% shipping discount, 10 inventory locations, 24/7 support, and POS support.
+• Basic ($25 or $19/month when billed annually): Unlimited products, 2.9% + 30¢ transaction fees (unless using Shopify Payments), up to 77% shipping discount, 10 inventory locations, 24/7 support, and POS support.

-• Grow ($79/month): Everything in Basic + 2.7% + 30¢ transaction fees, up to 88% shipping discount, shipping insurance, and five staff accounts.
+• Grow ($65/month, or $49/month when billed annually): Everything in Basic + 2.7% + 30¢ transaction fees, up to 88% shipping discount, shipping insurance, and five staff accounts.

-• Advanced ($299/month): Everything in Grow + 2.5% + 30¢ transaction fees, 15 staff accounts, advanced live support, third-party calculated shipping rates.
+• Advanced ($399/month, or $299/month when billed annually): Everything in Grow + 2.5% + 30¢ transaction fees, 15 staff accounts, advanced live support, third-party calculated shipping rates.

 • Shopify Plus: Starting at $2,300/month (custom pricing for enterprises).